 On 5 September Women’s Health Queensland Wide Inc (Women's Health) reached an important milestone - 30 years of providing health information and education services to the women of Queensland.

-Women's Health has partnered with the Australian Cervical Cancer Foundation (ACCF) to launch the Cervical Health Info Line.
-The Cervical Health Info Line is a confidential service, staffed by registered nurses and midwives, which provides women concerned about cervical screening (Pap smears) with additional support and advice.
+Women's Health Queensland has partnered with the Australian Cervical Cancer Foundation (ACCF) to launch the Cervical Health Info Line.
+The Cervical Health Info Line is a confidential service, staffed by registered nurses and midwives, which provides women concerned about cervical screening (formely Pap smear) with additional support and advice.
 They can answer a variety of questions, including:

-How do I prepare for a Pap smear and what can I expect?
+How do I prepare for a Cervical Screening Test (CST) and what can I expect?